LeefCoin/Explorer/README.md

 # Install on ubuntu 18.04 server

-first of all, make sure you have a LeefCoin node installed.
+First of all, make sure you have a LeefCoin node installed.

   If you don't have a LeefCoin Core installed, you can find the tutorial about how to install it here